thosgood/thosgood.github.io/_posts/2017-12-11-spectra-part-2.md

 [^6]: Depending on the setting, this could mean homeomorphisms, or weak homotopy equivalences, or something similar.
 [^7]: That is, it has a zero object.
 [^8]: Really, taking the $(\infty,1)$-limit in the $(\infty,1)$-category of $(\infty,1)$-categories...
-[^9]: And I'll prove this 'classical fact' too.
 [^10]: I have no idea if this is the _only_ way though.
 [^11]: Again, this is sufficient but I don't know if it's necessary.
 [^12]: Since the loop space gives an equivalence between $0$-connected pointed objects and group objects (this is Lemma 7.2.2.11 (1) in [Higher Topos Theory](https://arxiv.org/abs/math/0608040)).
-[^13]: Although for the following theorem to be true it really needs e.g. $X$ is a CW complex.
+[^13]: Although for the following theorem to be true it really needs $X$ to be a e.g. CW complex.